 Click on the Get Involved and Serve button in the sidebar to explore the many ways to join this ministry.
 The areas that we are working in, and the specific issues we are focused on are listed below.
 Under Get Involved and Serve you will find specific ways to engage with this important work.
 Click on the Give Now button to make a financial contribution.

-- Creating the Beloved Community—peace and justice advocacy, racial justice initiative, multicultural circle, gun violence prevention, LGBT equality, support for soldiers and veterans, Syrian refugee assistance
+- Creating the Beloved Community—peace and justice advocacy, racial justice initiative, multicultural circle, gun violence prevention, LGBT equality, support for soldiers and veterans, refugee assistance

 - Child and Youth Wellbeing—UCUCC child care programs, University District Youth Services, Teen Feed, Roots breakfast team.
-Learn more about our involvement with children and youth in the Education section.
+Learn more about our involvement with children and youth in the Christian Education section.

 - Sacred Earth—Share the Harvest table, Superfluity, Sacred Earth Matters